SEAT Leon e-Hybrid performance, top speed, motor

 - 2Range, MPG, CO2 & chargingSub-30g/km CO2 emissions and over 200mpg fuel economy are the official claims for the Leon hybrid, while charging is reasonably swift from either a wallbox or socket

-- 4Engines, drive & performance - currently readingLike all SEAT Leons, the hybrid version is a lovely car to drive; electrification just makes it faster and more responsive
+- 4Performance, engine & drive - currently readingLike all SEAT Leons, the hybrid version is a lovely car to drive; electrification just makes it faster and more responsive